 Early blooming trees set buds on last year's growth.
 For example, a tree blooming early in 2018 is blooming on growth from 2017.
 If you prune over the winter, your tree won't bloom.
 Instead, prune right after the tree finishes blooming.
 Early blooming trees include:

 Late Blooming Trees

 Trees that bloom in late spring to early summer set buds on this year's new growth.
-For example, a tree blooming in June of 2018 is blooming on growth from 2018.
+For example, a tree blooming in June of this year is blooming on growth from this same year.
 These trees should be pruned in early spring for the best bloom:

 There are many ways to improve both the health and the shape of a tree.
 The goal of each is to create a tree with good light and air circulation, attractive qualities and strength.
 The four most popular tree pruning methods for general pruning are crown thinning, crown raising, crown reduction and crown cleaning.
 You may notice that each pruning method involves the crown of the tree.
 That's because the crown of the tree is essential for producing leaves for photosynthesis.
 Without a strong and healthy crown, the rest of the tree will weaken over time.